ms-akhila/Collaborative-Canvas/ARCHITECTURE.md

 ## Conflict Resolution

 - **Simultaneous Drawing:** If multiple users draw at the same time, all strokes are recorded in the order they are received by the server.
 The later stroke appears on top.
-- **Undo Isolation:** Undo only affects the strokes of the user who triggered it, preventing others’ work from being removed accidentally.
 - **Global Clear:** The clear button removes all drawings for everyone and resets the shared state.
 - **Consistent View:** Each client always follows the server’s version of the canvas, so conflicts are automatically resolved by the latest server update.